tributech-solutions/tributech-docs/docs/quickstart/publish-dataset.md

 # Publish a Dataset guide

-After the Dataset was successfully created it can now be published for sharing
+After the Dataset was successfully created it can now be published for sharing.

 ## Add Publication